“Pay me upfront for your move. Even then I might not deliver your belongings.”

 Pay me now

 Remember, reputable movers—such as National Van Lines—shouldn’t insist on an up-front deposit.
 Moving-industry practice is to ask for payment at delivery.
 Regard as suspect a relocation company demanding a deposit—particularly cash—before going forward.
 Don’t sign a contract with vague payment terms or incomplete information, either.
 That’s a warning sign you’ve encountered a moving scam.

 Raise an eyebrow at interstate movers whose bids fall far below others.
 This lowball tactic might omit a key component that could bring the final price in line with (or exceed) the competition.
 Obtaining at least three estimates will let you accurately analyze rates and services.
 The dishonest dozen’s wallet-expanding scheme allegedly hit customers with last-minute four-figure fees.
 Items sometimes wouldn’t be returned unless payment occurred, government officials stated.
 Protect yourself from a moving scam: Insist on written estimates.

-“Moving is hard,” NVL Chairman & CEO Tim Helenthal explains. ”That’s one of the things consumers need to understand.
+“Moving is hard,” National Van Lines Chairman & CEO Tim Helenthal explains. ”That’s one of the things consumers need to understand.
 Moving across the country is an expensive purchase.
 Don’t just go with the lowest price.”